fordsfords/crepl/README.md

 When you exit, the tool leaves its temporary files for you to examine:
 * crepl_golden.c - your commands so far ("golden file").
-* crepl_golden.c.bak - golden file from your previous session.
+* crepl_golden.c.prev - golden file from your previous session.
+* crepl_obj.txt - list of extra object files you want to include.
+* crepl_obj.txt.prev - obj file from your previous session.
 * crepl_temp.c - the most-recent full C file that was compiled.
   If you get a compile error, you can examine the full program.
 * crepl_errs.log - Either compile errors or run-time errors.

 When crepl.sh is executed normally, the "crepl_golden.c" is deleted